niek-sidn/hsm_workshop_nethsm/Slide19.md

 We would like to invite you to take a look at one of our other ptojects: **Stiab**
 *Get a complete DNSSEC signing setup running on your laptop, ready for all your testing needs.*
 All by running one single `docker compose up --build`
+* A lot of what you learned here is actually applied in it.
-And yes, you can be a contributor :-)
+* And yes, you can be a contributor :-)

 [Find Stiab here](https://github.com/niek-sidn/stiab)